github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 Push protection helps you avoid the risks associated with exposed secrets, like unauthorized access to resources or services.
 With this feature, developers get immediate feedback and can address potential issues before they become a security concern.

 Once enabled, if push protection detects a potential secret during a push attempt, it will block the push and provide a detailed message explaining the reason for the block.
 You will need to review the code in question, remove any sensitive information, and reattempt the push.
-For some {% data variables.product.prodname_dotcom %} products, more advanced feature are available:
+For some {% data variables.product.prodname_dotcom %} products, more advanced features such as delegated bypass and the use of custom patterns are available:

-* Delegated bypass—allows repository administrators or designated users to temporarily bypass the push protection mechanism.
-This can be useful in situations where a developer needs to push a commit that contains strings or patterns that resemble secrets but are actually safe and necessary for the project.This allows gives users with administrative rights more control about what is committed.
-* Custom patterns—allows you to define specific patterns or regular expressions that represent the types of secrets unique to your environment or organization.
-These patterns are used to identify sensitive information that might not be covered by the default scanning rules implemented by {% data variables.product.prodname_dotcom %}.

 {% ifversion secret-scanning-push-protection-for-users %}